worlickwerx/sbig-util/README.md

 * 32-bit ARM (v6, v7, v8)
 * 32-bit x86
 * 64-bit x86

-and as I understand it all builds were on Debian 7 derived distros (Raspbian for arm v6, Ubuntu 14.04 for the rest)
+As I understand it all builds were on Debian 7 derived distros (Raspbian for arm v6, Ubuntu 14.04 for the rest).
 My testing thus far is on a BeagleBone black (ARM) running Debian 7.0 (Wheezy), with an SBIG ST-8XME USB camera and CFW-10 filter wheel.

 ### Prerequisites
 You will need to install libusb version 1.0.x and fxload,